bohlender/capstone-d/README.md

 ## What is this?
 This package implements idiomatic D bindings for [Capstone](http://www.capstone-engine.org) - the disassembly framework powering many reverse engineering tools.
 If you do not need the expressivity and safety of D but just the plain C API in D, [non-idiomatic bindings](https://github.com/theoldmoon0602/capstone-d) might be just what you're looking for.

-*Note: The development is still in progress and not all architectures are supported yet -- although x86 and ARM work already.
-While the core API is fully documented, some classes are still missing documentation and adding it is a currently ongoing effort.*
+*Note: The development is still in progress and not all architectures are supported yet.
+However, x86 and ARM work already.*

 ## Examples
 ### Introductory Example